-It's the best wah pedals creating that 'talking' sound you've heard on famous electric guitar recordings from iconic players such as Jimi Hendrix and Richie Sambora.
-Want specific examples?
+The wah pedal has been responsible for some truly iconic moments in electric guitar; that 'talking' sound you've heard from players including Jimi Hendrix and Richie Sambora on classic songs.
 Listen to Hendrix's intro on Voodoo Child, or Issac Hayes' theme from Shaft to get a flavour of the wah-wah pedal in action.
 In fact, for guitar players seeking to express themselves in a super-cool way, no guitar effects are more legendary than this one.

-Many guitarists enjoy a spot of ‘cocked’ wah too, where the rocker is kept in one position, most commonly around the mid-frequency, to help guitar solos cut through the mix.
+Many guitarists, including Michael Schenker and the late Mick Ronson, have enjoyed a spot of ‘cocked’ wah too, where the rocker is kept in one position, most commonly around the mid-frequency, to help guitar solos cut through the mix.
 However you choose to use your wah pedal, you're in for a whole world of fun when adding it to your pedalboard.

 The best wah pedal: Dunlop Cry Baby Mini 535Q